Otherborn/odin-recipes/README.md

 # odin-recipes
-I will be practicing my new found HTML skills bye creating a recipe page.
+I will be practicing my new found HTML skills by creating a recipe page.
 Put into practicing, git commits